postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-dynamic-code.md

 ### Example

-The following example is a variation in the previous one.
+The following example is a variation of the previous one.
 The aspect no longer assumes that the logger field is named `_logger`.
 Instead, it looks for any field of type `TextWriter`.
-Because it does not know the name of the field upfront, the aspect must use `Invokers.Final.GetValue` to get an expression that allows to access the field. `Invokers.Final.GetValue` returns a `dynamic` object.
+Because it does not know the name of the field upfront, the aspect must use `Invokers.Final.GetValue` to get an expression that allows it to access the field. `Invokers.Final.GetValue` returns a `dynamic` object.

 [!include[Invokers](../../../code/Metalama.Documentation.SampleCode.AspectFramework/DynamicCodeModel.cs)]